SensorsINI/v2e/README.md

 ## Download Checkpoint

 We used the [Super SloMo](https://people.cs.umass.edu/~hzjiang/projects/superslomo/) framework to interpolate the APS frames.
 However, since APS frames only record light intensity, the model needs to be trained on grayscale images.
-You can download our pre-trained model from Google Drive [[link](https://drive.google.com/file/d/17QSN207h05S_b2ndXjLrqPbBTnYIl0Vb/view?usp=sharing)].
+You can download our pre-trained model from Google Drive [[link](https://drive.google.com/file/d/17QSN207h05S_b2ndXjLrqPbBTnYIl0Vb/view?usp=sharing)] (151 MB).

 ```bash
 mkdir data